Delphi: Ancient Delphi

+After the death of Alexander the Great, Delphi became a member of the Aetolian League in the early 3rd century BC.
+In 279 BC, a Gallic invasion under Brennus was repelled.
+It came under Roman control in 191 BC.

 Amphictyonic Council

 The Amphictyonic Council was a council of representatives from six Greek tribes who controlled Delphi and also the quadrennial Pythian Games.
 They met biannually and came from Thessaly and central Greece.
 Over time, the town of Delphi gained more control of itself and the council lost much of its influence.